Right now, what is your number one most nagging question about running your business?

 When you have your best customers in your studio (or gym, or box), your business feels successful.
 It grows steadily, and it’s got a great culture — a community — where everyone feels like they belong.
 When your business is doing well, you can step away from being the administrative hub of the business.
 You can hire more easily, and get away more often.
 Your business runs smoothly.

-When business owners talk about improving their business and getting more customers, what they often say is “I want more students” or “I need to grow membership” But, don’t be afraid to be clear about your standards with yourself.
+When business owners talk about improving their business and getting more customers, what they often say is “I want more students” or “I need to grow membership”, don’t be afraid to be clear about your standards with yourself.
 Do you want lots of new customers who only attend one class and then never return?
 Would you accept new members knowing they would be late with payments?
 Would you accept a regular member who speaks ill of your business?
 I doubt it.

 It’s likely that you don’t want just more customers.
 You want more of your best customers.
 But, how do you get them?

-To grow your business in a sustainable way, you want to attract more of the customers who really sustain you.
+To grow your business in a sustainable way, you want to attract more customers who really sustain you.
 You run your business for them, so why not make business decisions with their perspectives in mind?

 Getting in your customers’ heads (without being creepy)

 At TeamUp, we are obsessed with the “customer experience.”
 We make software that powers independent fitness businesses, and the competition in our industry is fierce.
 And, just like in fitness, we work on a subscription model, except instead of “members” we have “customers.”
-Just like in fitness, our customers can leave to a competitor any time.
+Just like in fitness, our customers can leave to a competitor at any time.

 To thrive in the fitness software industry, we take customer happiness to a radically new level.
 So much so, that we have applied everything we’ve learned about understanding our own customers and packaged it up to help independent fitness businesses do the same thing.